ESMValGroup/ESMValTool/doc/sphinx/source/develop/dataset.rst

 .. code-block:: python

-   from . import utilities as utils
+   from esmvaltool.cmorizers.data import utilities as utils

 Apart from a function to easily save data, this module contains different kinds of small fixes to the data attributes, coordinates, and metadata which are